-Following EPA guidelines, the department implemented the Status Monitoring Network, based on a probabilistic design, to provide a spatial representation and estimate the condition of Florida's accessible freshwater resources with a known statistical confidence.
+Following EPA guidelines, the department implemented the Status Monitoring Network, based on a probabilistic design, to provide unbiased, spatially balanced estimates of statewide and regionwide ambient freshwater quality condition with known statistical confidence.

 The department designed the Trend Monitoring Network to monitor changes in selected waterbodies over time.
 To achieve this goal, rivers, streams, canals, and wells are sampled regularly at fixed locations.
 The Trend Monitoring Network complements the Status Monitoring Network by providing spatial and temporal information about resources and potential changes from anthropogenic or natural influences, including extreme events (e.g., droughts and hurricanes).